Basil Oil

 Instructions

 - Blanch the basil leaves in boiling water for 10 seconds.
-Drain the basil and transfer it to a bowl of cold water.
+Strain the basil and transfer it to a bowl of cold water for an ice bath to stop the cooking.

 - Drain the basil again and place it in a high powered blender.
 Add the garlic, salt, and 1/2 cup olive oil.
 Process well.